 Shares Available for Awards.
-The aggregate number of shares that may be delivered pursuant to all Awards under the 1997 Plan is 1,300,000 shares of the Company's common stock.
+The aggregate number of shares that may be delivered pursuant to all Awards under the 1997 Plan is 1,800,000 shares of the Company's common stock.
 Various additional share limits are imposed.
 A maximum of:

-- 1,240,000 shares may be subject to Incentive Stock Options granted under the 1997 Plan; - .
-60,000 shares may be subject to Nonqualified Stock Options granted to Non-Employee Directors under Article 3 of the 1997 Plan; and - .
-250,000 shares may be issued subject to Awards under the 1997 Plan to any one Eligible Employee in any calendar year.
+- .
+1,240,000 shares may be subject to Incentive Stock Options granted under the 1997 Plan; and - .
+250,000 shares may be issued subject to Awards under the 1997 Plan to any one Eligible Person in any calendar year.

-Each share limit and the number and kind of shares available under the 1997 Plan and the exercise price of Options are subject to adjustment in the event of (1) certain reorganizations, mergers, combinations, recapitalizations, stock splits, stock dividends, or other similar events that change the number or kind of shares outstanding, and (2) extraordinary dividends or distributions of property to the shareholders.
+Each share limit and the number and kind of shares available under the 1997 Plan and the exercise price of Options are subject to adjustment in the event of (1) certain reorganizations, mergers, combinations, recapitalizations, stock splits, stock dividends, or other similar events that change the number or kind of shares outstanding, and (2) extraordinary dividends or distributions of property to the stockholders.
 Shares subject to Awards that are not exercised or that expire or are cancelled will again become available for regrant and award purposes under the 1997 Plan to the extent permitted by law.
 If an Award is settled only in cash, it need not be counted against any of the share limits described above.